Cheat sheet for Azure Synapse Analytics (formerly SQL DW)

 Learn more about partitions.

-Until auto-statistics are generally available, SQL Data Warehouse requires manual maintenance of statistics.
+Until auto-statistics are generally available, manual maintenance of statistics is required.
 It's important to update statistics as significant changes happen to your data.
 This helps optimize your query plans.
 If you find that it takes too long to maintain all of your statistics, be more selective about which columns have statistics.

 You can also define the frequency of the updates.
 For example, you might want to update date columns, where new values might be added, on a daily basis.
 You gain the most benefit by having statistics on columns involved in joins, columns used in the WHERE clause, and columns found in GROUP BY.